 The role of a maintenance and reliability leader is to continuously find methods to optimally use gathered data to track the progress of maintenance activities and to measure the true reliability of their assets.

 In earlier articles we shared how Mean Time to Repair (MTTR) and Mean Time Between Failure (MTBF) is used to measure how long it takes to repair and bring an asset back online.
-However, an important data piece is measuring how long an asset will last before it fails, which is the exact intention of calculating ‘Mean Time to Failure’.
-Calculating MTTF is a key element in optimizing maintenance and asset management strategies.
+However, an important data piece is measuring how long an asset will last before it fails, which is the exact intention of calculating 'Mean Time to Failure'.
+Understanding MTTF helps in predicting asset failure, which is crucial for optimizing maintenance and asset management strategies.

 What is Mean Time to Failure (MTTF)?